a place where a collection of curiosities and rarities is exhibited.

 I use a Spanish or Slipper Heel method in my instruments - as in traditional Spanish guitar construction, the neck piece extends into the body of the instrument, with the sides fit into slots in the neck, rather than building the neck and body as separate elements and joining them afterwards.

-Sometimes I do other stuff
+I do other things sometimes

 I also play in the occasionally-critically-acclaimed Old Time Stringband The Ninetree Stumblers.
 By now you've probably got a handle on my aesthetic preferences, and will not be surprised to learn that we perform authentic American Roots music, as recorded in the 1920s and '30s.
 If you are in need of a hoedown, look us up.